Last updated: September 25, 2023

 What is extended detection and response (XDR)?

-XDR’s origins come from the fact that looking through a single lens at an organization’s infrastructure simply doesn’t provide the necessary coverage required to minimize the threat surface.
+XDR’s origins come from the fact that looking through a single lens at an organization’s infrastructure simply doesn’t provide the coverage and visibility required to minimize the threat surface.
 Compromises can happen at the endpoint, network, and cloud, and through employees themselves.

 EDR and some traditional MDR offerings are frequently seen as limited point solutions, addressing a single aspect within a network.
 XDR is a direct response to those limitations, pulling together detection and response capabilities for endpoints, networks, and cloud services in a single platform.
 XDR is often offered as software-as-a-service (SaaS), making it easier for businesses to access this technology.